 Parties to the crime who are not related to the offended party still remain criminally liable.

-Law recognized presumed co-ownership of property between offender and offended party
+Law recognized presumed co-ownership of property between the offender and the offended party.

 Persons exempt from criminal liability include: